jilvin/ksuelectionwebsite2016/README.md

 # ksuelectionwebsite2016
-Files used for KSU CET Unit Election Website for the year 2016.
+Website used for college union election campaign for the year 2016 by KSU CET Unit.

 Created by : Shabeeb (@shabeebrp)